sirtopaz/load-board/README.md

 Based on the requirements, the first UI was highly suggested to be a tabular view with a modal dialog to edit values.
 After creating that I thought that a card view could be valuable for the kind of comparable data of this type.

-This demo has many of the architectural philosophies I like to follow:
+This demo has many of the engineering philosophies I like to follow:

 - Strong architectural boundaries
 - Visual components separated from data ones